limoka/DSP-Mods/Mods/Tools/README.md

 # Registry Tool

+This tool is DEPRECATED.
+If you were using it please migrate to [CommonAPI](https://github.com/kremnev8/CommonAPI).
+This library will be no longer supported.

 Registry is a library created to be used with [BepInEx](https://github.com/BepInEx/BepInEx) and [LDBTool](https://dsp.thunderstore.io/package/xiaoye97/LDBTool/) in order to facilitate the creation and loading of new content for Dyson Sphere Program, specialising particularly on Protodata

 ## How to use to develop your mod